 It might not seem obvious at first, but cutting corners is again, something that flows over into everything else the client may do.
 This can manifest as things such as using Google images instead of buying stock.
 Clients that cut corners will probably want a discount, and will probably ask for some things for free.
 Before you know it, you’re losing money working for them.
 And the worst way this can manifest is when they spot an opportunity to not pay for something, such as missing a deadline, they will jump on it.

 Payment terms longer than 30 days

 Poor cash flow kills businesses.
-You should aim to get paid within 7 days, and there really is no good reason not to be.
-If you’re dealing with enterprise customers then you won’t have a choice, but I would ask, what the fuck are you thinking working for those people?
-Enterprise or government customers are the worst.
-Leave them to the companies that like dealing with their particularly awful issues.
+You have to aim to get paid within 7 days, and there really is no good reason not to be.
+If you’re dealing with enterprise customers then you won’t have a choice, but I would ask, what the fuck are you thinking of working for those people?
+Enterprise and government customers are the worst.
+Leave them to the companies that like dealing with particularly awful issues.

 This isn’t such a strong red flag as the others, but if it happens repeatedly, you’re probably losing money working with them over the long run.

 The best tip for avoiding bad clients is to use your gut feeling.
 Most of the time this feeling is overridden by our greed or desperation.
 But don’t let it, it will hurt you later on.
 Aim to grow a sustainable freelance business, with good clients, and you’ll enjoy every minute of working for them.